Dynamic Clearing and Contagion in Financial Networks: Derivation of Inter-Default Time Continuous-Time Clearing from Discrete-Time Clearing

 \begin{assumption} Before the time of interest, all firms are solvent and liquid.
 That is, $V_i(-1) \geq 0$ for all firms $i \in \ncal_0$. \end{assumption}

 We can now construct the total liabilities and relative liabilities at time $t \in \bbt$ as

-In this way, coupled with the accumulation of positive equity over time, the clearing wealths must satisfy the following fixed point problem in time $t$ wealths:
+In this way, coupled with the accumulation of positive cash account over time, the clearing cash accounts must satisfy the following fixed point problem in time $t$ cash accounts:

-That is, all firms have a clearing wealth that is the summation of their positive equity at the prior time, the new incoming external cash flow, and the payments made by all other firms minus the total obligations of the firm (including the prior unpaid liabilities).
-In this way we can construct the wealths of firms forward in time.
+That is, all firms have a clearing cash account that is the summation of their positive equity at the prior time, the new incoming external cash flow, and the payments made by all other firms minus the total obligations of the firm (including the prior unpaid liabilities).
+In this way we can construct the cash accounts of firms forward in time.
 This can be considered a discrete-time extension of \eqref{eq:EN-e}.